-As you learn more about WordPress, you may occasionally come across the term blogroll.
+As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

-A blogroll is a list of links pointing to external sites or blogs that display on your sidebar menu.
+WordPress refers to a list of links pointing to other sites or pages that display on your sidebar menu as a blogroll.

 According to official WordPress documentation …